KshitizKoirala/mongo-replica-set/README.md

 }
 ```

-    mongo1 is more likely to become primary due to a higher election priority.
+    Here mongo1 is more likely to become primary due to a higher election priority.
     In case of failure, mongo2 or mongo3 can automatically take over.

 ### 🔁 Automatic Failover